Irving Gill

-Irving John Gill (April 26, 1870 – October 7, 1936), was an American architect.
+Irving John Gill (April 26, 1870 – October 7, 1936), was an American architect, known professionally as Irving J. Gill.
 He did most of his work in Southern California, especially in San Diego and Los Angeles.
 He is considered a pioneer of the modern movement in architecture.
 Twelve of his buildings throughout Southern California are listed on the National Register of Historic Places, and many others are designated as historic by local governments.

 Early life

-Gill was born on April 26, 1870, in Tully, New York to Joseph and Cynthia Scullen Gill.
+Gill was born on April 26, 1870, in Tully, New York, to Joseph and Cynthia Scullen Gill.
 His father was a farmer, and later a carpenter.
 As a child, Gill attended the Madison Street School in Syracuse.

 By 1889, Gill was working as a draftsman under Ellis G. Hall in Syracuse.
 Then, in 1890, he moved to Chicago to work with Joseph Lyman Silsbee, who was Hall's partner years prior.
 Finally, in 1891, Gill went to Adler and Sullivan.
-His apprenticeship there coincided with several import Chicago School architects including Frank Lloyd Wright.
+His apprenticeship there coincided with several important Chicago School architects including Frank Lloyd Wright.
 While there, he worked on the Transportation Building, an exhibition hall at the 1893 Chicago World's Fair.
 Long after his death it was claimed that Gill never saw the end of that project due to illness.
 The veracity of this claim has never been documented and is highly unlikely.
 In 1893, the year of the Fair, he moved to San Diego to open his own architectural practice.